 So what's been your experience with pitching?
 Are you pitching to an editor or agent anytime soon?

 Hi!
-I write action / adventure books for middle grade readers, and I'm represented by Sara Crowe of Harvey Klinger Inc. My debut, SKY JUMPERS (Penguin Random House) is available now, and its sequel, THE FORBIDDEN FLATS (both action / adventure, for ages 8 and up, with Random House Children's Books.)
+I write action / adventure books for middle grade readers, and I'm represented by Sara Crowe of Harvey Klinger Inc. I have two books released-- SKY JUMPERS and THE FORBIDDEN FLATS (both action / adventure, for ages 8 and up, with Random House Children's Books.)
 I love happy kids even more than I love cookies, I make lists as often as I eat lunch, and I love having every light in the house on almost as much as I love writing.